DavidTParks/dev-portfolio-2.0/content/blogs/loadtest-your-nuxt-api-with-k6.md

 Excellent!
 Next, make sure **k6** is installed to your machine.
 For your platform specific installation view their section [here](https://k6.io/docs/getting-started/installation).
 For Mac OSX users, simply use Homebrew.

-Finally, since we will be deploying our application to **Vercel**, we need to make use of [Nuxt Vercel Builder](https://github.com/nuxt/vercel-builder) in order to tell Vercel how to deploy our server side rendered Nuxt application to their platform.
+Finally, since we will be deploying our application to **Vercel**, we need to make use of [Nuxt Vercel Builder](https://github.com/nuxt/vercel-builder) in order to tell Vercel how to deploy our server side rendered Nuxt application and Express API to their platform.

 Create a file called `vercel.json` in the root of your project.